OnSmash: History

 The website was founded in 2006.
 Vibe described it as a "hip hop YouTube".

 OnSmash.com was the original outlet to post material from rappers like Cam'ron and 50 Cent engaging in beef that had not yet been reported through mediums like BET and MTV.
 Lee Q. O'Denat, the founder of WorldStarHipHop, used the setup of OnSmash.com to make his own website, hiring coders to steal the source code of the original OnSMASH player.
 O'Denat said that this led to tension between the two websites.
 The site focused on fight videos and unadulterated content that had nothing to do with music, unlike OnSMASH, which kept its ear for new talent and only posted music and videos to better the culture.

-Before OnSMASH was a blog, the forums served as a big part of the rap Internet.
-Users all gathered to talk about music, share music and post funny things from their lives.
-It birthed many interesting topics and characters, making OS the hub for culture on the underground level way before blogs.
-The community grew strong and currently holds over 2 million posts to date.
+Before OnSMASH was a blog, the forums served as an important part of the rap Internet.
+It birthed many topics and characters, making OS the hub for culture on the underground level before blogs.